Tarotar30127/cs312/project-dijkstras/network-routing-project-report.md

 *I talked to Kyle Mak and Collin Verbanatz about the Dijkstra project especially about implementing Dijkstra's.
 We were able to see firsthand how the choice of an underlying data structure influenced linear priority queue versus the more complex binary heap.
 It was interesting to see how data structure and code structure dramatically impacts performance.
-It’s one thing to see time complexities like O(V2) and O(ElogV) in a textbook, but it's a completely different experience to build both versions and watch the theory come to life in the empirical data.
+It’s one thing to see time complexities in a textbook, but it's a completely different experience to code both versions and watch the theory come to life in the data.
 This project provided a lesson on how a clever data structure is not just a minor optimization but a efficient algorithm.*